Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/reference/menus/terminal/DisplayImage.md

 ```

 ## 📌 Note
 The `DisplayImage` class itself does not contain image display functionality beyond that provided by the `MovieClip` class.
 Additional functionality may be added through subclassing or by dynamically adding properties and methods to instances of this class.

-**Remember**: The ActionScript 3.0 language and the Flash platform are not actively developed by Adobe since the announcement of the end of Flash support at the end of 2020.
-However, projects using legacy code or targeting Adobe AIR may still require documentation and knowledge of ActionScript 3.0 classes like `DisplayImage`.